How to Avoid Tolerating Poor Performance

 Just stop it!
 Ok, that's probably not the most helpful advice.
 One of my favorite Bob Newhart skits presents this oversimplified advice for a client seeking help.
 If you need to laugh before jumping to real advice, here is the video.

-To avoid tolerating poor performance, it is helpful to first understand the factors that influence performance.
+To avoid tolerating poor performance, it is helpful first to understand the factors that influence performance.

 Environmental Factors: Factors that the leader controls